 The applicant shall post a notice on a conspicuous sign posted along the road frontage of the parcel subject to the Special Use Permit proceeding, in a manner as specified by the Planning Board.

-By requiring notice of the public hearing and data regarding the substance and location of the Special Use Permit application to the owners of all properties abutting said property held by the applicant, and all other owners within one thousand feet (1,000’) of the exterior boundaries of the land involved in such application, or such additional distance as the Planning Board may deem advisable, or as otherwise required by State Law.
+By requiring notice of the public hearing and data regarding the substance and location of the Special Use Permit application to the owners of all properties abutting said property held by the applicant, or such additional distance as the Planning Board may deem advisable, or as otherwise required by State Law.
 Notice shall be mailed by the applicant at least fifteen (15) days prior to the hearing, in compliance with the notification procedure certified to by the Planning Board Secretary.

 The Planning Board Secretary shall provide notice of the public hearing and data regarding the substance and location of the Special Use Permit application to all Involved Agencies under SEQR at least fifteen (15) days prior to the hearing.